ismailuddin/markovclick/README.md

 Tests can be run using `pytest` or `tox` command from the root directory.

 ## Documentation
+Documentation can be viewed at [https://markovclick.readthedocs.io/](https://markovclick.readthedocs.io/).
-To build the documentation, run `make build_docs`.
-The documentation can then be viewed through a web server using `make serve_docs`.
+To build the documentation, run `make html` inside the `/docs` directory.

 ## Usage